akhauv/ingredients-label-detector/README.md

 ## Future Improvement

-- Train the mobileBERT model on a larger dataset to increase accuracy
+- [ ] Train the mobileBERT model on a larger dataset to increase accuracy
-- Improve OpenCV image preprocessing for better results on varied images
+- [ ] Improve OpenCV image preprocessing for better results on varied images
-- Add a spellcheck step during text postprocessing
+- [x] Add a spellcheck step during text postprocessing
-- Create an API (?)
+- [ ] Create an API